offwhitesolid/SpecMap/README.md

 That's it!
 You've successfully cloned a GitHub repository, edited it locally, and pushed changes back to GitHub using Visual Studio Code.

 Python:
+install python 3.12 and the packages numpy, pandas, matplotlib using pip install

 Igor: